 The walls in most apartments are often under-utlized.
 Use that empty space to your advantage, by hanging floating shelves throughout your place.
 No under the cabinet storage in your bathroom?
 Hang a small shelf on the opposing wall.

 In need of a place to put your books?
 Hang a floating shelf in your living room.
 Short on cabinet space in the kitchen?
 Hang a shelf to store your spices and unused kitchen items.
+These small apartment ideas and tricks are total game changers!

 4. Choose chairs that are multi-functional.